-Brazil made an appeal and the Appellate Body Report was circulated in December 2018.
+Brazil made an appeal and the Appellate Body Report

+1For the case in which the EU became a complainant country, see page 134 of the 2019 Report on Compliance by Major Trading Partners with Trade Agreements -WTO_FTA/FPA and IIAwas circulated in December 2018.
 Overall, the Appellate Body upheld the Panel's report, and recommended to correct and eliminate the preferential tax treatment on the automobile and ICT sectors as it is inconsistent with GATT Article III (national treatment), and to withdraw without delay the prohibitive subsidies (the SCM Agreement Articles 3.1(b) and 3.2).
 On the other hand, the Appellate Body reversed the Panel's finding regarding certain aspects of the measures related to the ICT sector, the domestic production procedure requirements related to the Inovar-Auto Policy, and the finding regarding export subsidies.
 Based on the Appellate Body Report, the DSB recommended Brazil to withdraw without delay the prohibitive subsidies, and to bring the inconsistent measures into conformity with the WTO Agreement.